CD3/gsc/README.md

   -h [ --help ]                 print help message
   -d [ --debug ]                debug mode. print everything.
   --shell arg                   use shell instead of default.
+  --monitor-port arg (=3000)    port to use for monitor socket connections.
+  -a [ --auto ]                 run script in auto-pilot without waiting for
+                                user input. useful for testing.
+  --auto-pause arg (=100)       number of milliseconds to pause between key
+                                presses in auto-pilot.
   --setup-script arg            may be given multiple times. executables that
                                 will be ran before the session starts.
   --cleanup-script arg          may be given multiple times. executable that